GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253And_range/functions/nd_range/index.md

   * const detail::nd_range_base & ndRangeBase

-   The  to copy nd_range
+   The nd_range to copy

-   **Returns:** Create a copy of another . nd_range
+   **Returns:** Create a copy of another nd_range. ndRangeBaseThe nd_range to copy

 ---

-2. Construct a  object specifying the global and local range and an optional offset. nd_range
+2. Construct a nd_range object specifying the global and local range and an optional offset.

    **Parameters:**